Philippine ex-senator briefly held hostage in jail rampage

 Interior Secretary Benhur Abalos said the three slain inmates staged the rampage in an attempt to escape and did not specifically target de Lima.

-After the two militants were shot and killed, the third inmate ran and took de Lima hostage and blindfolded her in her cell.
-The inmate demanded a helicopter for him to escape and later asked for water, giving the police a chance to open fire and kill him, Abalos said.
+After the two militants were shot and killed, the third inmate ran to de Lima’s cell and took her hostage, blindfolding her and aiming a blunt object at her chest.
+The inmate demanded a helicopter for him to escape during a brief negotiation and later asked for water, giving a police officer a chance to shoot him while handing him water, Abalos said.

+De Lima told opposition Sen. Risa Hontiveros, who visited her, that she feared she would be killed during the incident.
+“Why would I die now when I may get freed soon?”
+Hontiveros quoted de Lima as telling her.
+“And something inside her told her to stay still.”

 De Lima has been detained since 2017 and has been facing a trial for drug charges she says were fabricated by former President Rodrigo Duterte and his officials in an attempt to muzzle her criticism of his deadly crackdown on illegal drugs, which has left thousands of mostly petty suspects dead and sparked an International Criminal Court investigation as a possible crime against humanity.